 Patrick now owns his own recording studio: Vessel Studios, where he records and produces in a variety of musical genres including-Rock, Pop, Jazz and Blues.

 He is currently working on his second solo album that will feature some of Detroit’s finest musicians.
-His latest effort is expected to be released late 2017.
+His latest effort is expected to be released in 2020.

 Influences: Elton John, Billy Joel, Steve Winwood, Van Halen, Alan Holdsworth, Bach, Seal, Seals and Crofts, Journey, Frank Zappa… and many more.